-- Outside-in strategy: the customer brings his own services and data to the Smart Product to increase the value when using the product.
-For example, instead of developing a custom payment service for subscriptions around the Smart Product, an existing payment service (e.g. PayPal) can be used. - Inside-out strategy: the product vendor brings the Smart Product services and data in broader ecosystems to increase value and revenue.
-For example, instead of developing their own smart home services, a consumer device can provide interfaces to existing smart home ecosystems (e.g. Alexa).
+- Outside-in strategy: the customer brings her own services and data to the Smart Product to increase the value when using the product.
+For example, instead of developing a custom payment service for subscriptions around the Smart Product, an existing payment service (e.g. PayPal) can be used. - Inside-out strategy: the product vendor brings services and data of the Smart Product in wider eco-systems to increase value and revenue.
+For example, instead of trying to develop their own smart home services, a consumer device can provide interfaces to existing smart home ecosystems (e.g. Alexa).